Abhinav-2223/workshops/ml_aspire2a/README.md

    - On the page, look for the **"Download"** button and click it to begin the download process.

 5. **Upload to Aspire2A**

-   - Upload the dataset `roboflow.zip` to Aspire2A using JupyterLab.
+   - Upload the dataset `rock-paper-scissors.v14i.yolov11.zip` to Aspire2A using JupyterLab.
    - Refer to this [guide](https://jupyterlab.readthedocs.io/en/stable/user/files.html#uploading-and-downloading) for detailed instructions.

 ## **Fine-Tuning YOLO on Aspire2A**